Blatko1/fake-space/README.md

-# fake-space
+# RayVenture

 ![showcase1](res/showcase2.png)

-`fake-space` is a game.
+`RayVenture` is a game.
 Check out [`pixels`](https://github.com/parasyte/pixels) which helped me learn more about this type of rendering.

 Excellent explanations about the raycaster [here](https://lodev.org/cgtutor/raycasting.html#The_Basic_Idea_) and [here](https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/).